Have Wood Burning Spa Will Travel

 Fill your tub with water via a suction hose, bucket brigade or whatever other means you can.
 (Alternatively, you can leave the Dutchtub outside and let snow or rain do the job for you).

-The Dutchtub is large enough to fit four adults comfortably; the slope of the tub’s side naturally forms ergonomic “seats.”
-The tub is made from the same stainless steel used to construct giant wind turbines; durability isn’t an issue.
+The regular Dutchtub is large enough to fit four adults comfortably; the slope of the tub’s side naturally forms ergonomic “seats.”
+There’s also a Dutchtub Loveseat (pics below) that fits two adults facing each other.

 LEARN MORE & BUY | FOLLOW US ON TWITTER |